surabhisnath/Data-Sonification-Crime-Against-Women-in-Indian-States/README.md

 # Hear her Fear

-This repository contains the code for the paper [Hear her Fear: Data Sonification for Sensitizing Society on Crime Against Women in India].
+This repository contains the code for the paper "Hear her Fear: Data Sonification for Sensitizing Society on Crime Against Women in India".
 The code is written in Supercollider.
 This work has been accepted at IndiaHCI 2020.

 ## Abstract